 Our New Jersey criminal lawyers can provide relief.
 Some people lose their jobs, their driver’s license or professional license, and their standing in the community.
 We will assist you in the effort to keep your family intact and keep your life together.

 Veterans and those still serving in the military can rely on us to provide the best advice on how to preserve and maximize your benefits and military career.

 As a person charged with a crime, you have constitutional rights to protect you from government overreach and assure that you are treated fairly.
 However, no one on the government side will be assigned to secure your rights for you; they will simply do their job and you need a zealous advocate to look out for you.
-At Citizen Soldier Law, you’ll find a former Union and Essex County Assistant Prosecutor, retired military Judge Advocate lawyers and a New Jersey Supreme Court Certified Criminal Trial Attorney dedicated to protecting your rights and looking out for your best interests.
+At Citizen Soldier Law, you’ll find a former Union and Essex County Assistant Prosecutor and retired military Judge Advocate lawyers dedicated to protecting your rights and looking out for your best interests.

 The experience you need when your liberty is at stake

 As an Assistant Prosecutor in Union County and Essex County, Thomas Roughneen prosecuted crimes ranging from juvenile and municipal offenses to violent crimes, drug crimes, sexual assault and more.
 As a Judge Advocate General in Fort Dix and Germany, then-Judge Advocate Roughneen handled court-martial cases from fraud to sex offenses.
 Roughneen has successfully prosecuted and defended homicide matters.
 More importantly, as a JAG and as a lawyer in private practice, Thomas Roughneen has defended active-duty servicemembers, veterans, New Jersey National Guard Members, Reservists and others charged with New Jersey and federal offenses.
 Get the advice and representation you need from a seasoned criminal defense attorney certified by the Supreme Court of New Jersey in criminal trial law.